Random infinite ideal angled graphs and ideal hyperbolic polyhedra: Dichotomy theorem

 where $\theta\left(f_i\right)$ is the sum of the internal angles in $f_i$ in the drawing.
 Note that the sum of the angles in a Euclidean triangle equals $\pi$, while that in a hyperbolic triangle is less than $\pi$.
 Hence, we know that

 when $(G,\rho)$ is $\ICP$-parabolic and

 when $(G,\rho)$ is $\ICP$-hyperbolic.
-Then, by the mass transport principle, we have $\mathbb{E}(T(\rho))=2\pi$ when $(G,\rho)$ is $\ICP$-parabolic and $\mathbb{E}(T(\rho))>2\pi$ when $(G,\rho)$ is $\ICP$-hyperbolic.
+Then, by the mass transport principle, we have $\mathbb{E}[T(\rho)]=0$ when $(G,\rho)$ is $\ICP$-parabolic and $\mathbb{E}[T(\rho)]<0$ when $(G,\rho)$ is $\ICP$-hyperbolic.

-Thus, if $(G,\rho)$ is $\ICP$-hyperbolic, by The Dichotomy Theorem~\ref{thm 0.1}, we know that $G$ is invariantly nonamenable and almost surely VEL-hyperbolic.
+Thus, if $(G,\rho)$ is $\ICP$-hyperbolic, by The Dichotomy Theorem in \cite{ABGN16}, we know that $G$ is invariantly nonamenable and almost surely VEL-hyperbolic.
 Since a simple random walk on any VEL-hyperbolic graph is transient, it follows that $G$ is almost surely transient.

-If $(G,\rho)$ has bounded degree and $\Theta \in [\varepsilon,\pi-\varepsilon]^{E}$, we know the ICP type of $(G,\rho)$ has rigidity.
+If $\Theta \in (0,\pi-\varepsilon]^{E}$, we know the ICP type of $(G,\rho)$ has rigidity \cite{Buck18,GeIIP1}.
 Since $(G,\rho)$ is ergodic and the $\ICP$ type does not depend on the choice of root, we know that the $\ICP$ type of $(G,\rho)$ is almost surely constant.
-Then, from the previous proof, we know $E[T(\rho)] \geq 2 \pi$, and $E[T(\rho)] = 2 \pi$ if and only if $(G,\rho)$ is $\ICP$-parabolic.
-Thus, by The Dichotomy Theorem~\ref{thm 0.1}, we know that statements (1), (2), (3) and (4) are equivalent.
+Then, from the previous proof, we know $E[T(\rho)] \leq 0$, and $E[T(\rho)] = 0$ if and only if $(G,\rho)$ is $\ICP$-parabolic.
+Thus, by The Dichotomy Theorem in \cite{ABGN16}, we know that statements (1), (2), (3) and (4) are equivalent.
 Finally, since recurrent graphs with bounded degrees are VEL-parabolic (see \cite{HeSc95}), the statements (3) and (5) are equivalent.